 a.
-The price is equal to the greater of [the Cost of New Entry or 1.5 times (the Cost of New Entry minus the Net E&AS Revenue Offset, referred to as "Net CONE")] divided by (the applicable b.
-The price is equal to 0.75 times Net CONE divided by (the applicable ELCC Class Rating of the Reference Resource) and Unforced Capacity equals (PJM Region Reliability Requirement multiplied by 101.6%).
+The price is equal to the greater of [the Cost of New Entry or 1.5 times (the Cost of New Entry minus the Net E&AS Revenue Offset, referred to as "Net CONE")] divided by (the applicable

 ELCC Class Rating of the Reference Resource) and Unforced Capacity is equal to (PJM Region Reliability Requirement multiplied by 98.9%).